Last reviewed: 21 Oct 2024

 Primary CNS lymphoma

-An uncommon tumor, accounting for <1% of all non-Hodgkin lymphoma (NHL).
+An uncommon tumour, accounting for <1% of all non-Hodgkin's lymphoma (NHL).
 Median age at diagnosis is 67 years.
 Men are more likely to be diagnosed with NHL than women.[16]
 NHL is more common in white people than in black, Hispanic, or Asian people.[16]
 Risk factors include immunosuppression, especially HIV infection, and Epstein-Barr virus infection.[17]
-Diagnosis is based on history, physical exam, laboratory investigations, imaging (computed tomography/positron emission tomography), tissue biopsy, and cell markers obtained from immunohistochemical, flow cytometric, and cytogenetic testing.
+Diagnosis is based on history, physical examination, laboratory investigations, imaging (computed tomography/positron emission tomography), tissue biopsy, and cell markers obtained from immunohistochemical, flow cytometric, and cytogenetic testing.

 Acromegaly